Common Sense Media Review

 What's the Story?

-In A GOOD GIRL'S GIDE TO MURDER, Pip Fitz-Amobi has decided that murder will be the subject of her senior capstone project.
+In A GOOD GIRL'S GUIDE TO MURDER by Holly Jackson, Pip Fitz-Amobi has decided that murder will be the subject of her senior capstone project.
 She doesn't believe that Sal Singh murdered his high school girlfriend, Andie Bell, and she intends to prove it.
 After signing a school contract that says she will have no contact with any of the families involved, the first thing she does is ring the doorbell at the Singh house and talk with Sal's younger brother, Ravi.
 But after telling Pip in no uncertain terms that he wants nothing to do with her investigation, Ravi soon joins her in trying to clear Sal's name.
-But it's a tough job.
-Andie's body has never been found and all the evidence seems to point to Sal.
-Friends who had provided alibis for Sal for the time of Andie's disappearance admitted they had initially lied to the police.
-Andie's phone was found on Sal's body and traces of her blood under his fingernails.
-If that wasn't enough to convince everyone he'd killed her, Sal had sent an "I did it" text message to his father before committing suicide.
-But as Pip begins to dig deeper into Andie and Sal's lives, lie after lie begins to be revealed, and a growing list of suspects emerges: a too-friendly high school teacher, a mysterious older boy with a fake Facebook profile, a girl Andie had bullied, a local drug dealer, a police officer who could have removed evidence from Andie's house.
+It's a tough job: Andie's body has never been found, and all the evidence seems to point to Sal.
+But as Pip begins to dig deeper, lie after lie is revealed, and a growing list of suspects emerges.
 When Pip begins receiving notes threatening her if she doesn't stop digging into Andie's murder, she's certain she's on the track of the real killer.

 Is It Any Good?

 This smart page-turner of a thriller brims with unexpected suspects and head-spinning twists and turns that will keep readers guessing until the very end.
-Rather than depending solely on the text to tell the story, A Good Girl's Guide to Murder includes revealing journal entries and transcripts of Pip's interviews with police that worked on Andie's case, a reporter who covered it, and Andie and Sal's friends and family -- interviews that sometimes lead to that person being put on the suspect list.
+Rather than depending solely on the text to tell the story, A Good Girl's Guide to Murder includes revealing journal entries and transcripts of Pip's interviews with police who worked on Andie's case, a reporter who covered it, and Andie and Sal's friends and family—interviews that sometimes lead to that person being put on the suspect list.
+Criminal elements enhance the thrills and highlight Pip's bravery.
+But her questionable choices—some of them illegal—are casually made and ultimately rewarded.
+And while Pip admits her "pasty" white skin and "good girl" reputation afford her advantages, her character borders on White saviorism and sometimes puts others at risk.
+Still, this is an addictive story that tackles complex subjects and characters, and it can inspire thoughtful dialogue around social justice.

 Talk to Your Kids About ...